Q 1: What are you trying to ultimately accomplish with your writings?

 Q 21: How did you know when Philosophy of Happiness was ready to be published?

 A: Writers might be hurried because they want to share their findings and thoughts or because they run out of patience.
 Further, their resources might influence a decision to publish before a work has sufficiently matured.
 I resisted these causes and did not rest until I was reasonably certain that what I had written was the best I could accomplish for now.
 There is always room for improvement and I could go on developing my ideas and refining my writing.
 But I did not want to delay publishing it any longer because I think it has matured to a level where it can make a positive difference for individuals and for humanity.
 I regard my ideas like children that I hope will develop further after they leave home.
 Although I have done my best to raise and prepare them, they will have to go out into the world to prove themselves, become fully rounded, and unfold a life of their own.
 I am ready to see that happen.
 I know that the scope of my work presents many opportunities for additional inquiries, and I want to go on exploring and writing about such subjects.
 Only, that will have to be in the form of supplements whose specificity would have interfered with the developmental flow and possibly the comprehension of my writing at this time.

-Q 22: You have subsequently authored and published four collections of philosophical quotes and poems, Live Knowing Life, Love Knowing Love, Pine Knowing Pain, and Shine Knowing Shame, as well as a collection of philosophical essays, Philosophic Reflections.
+Q 22: You have subsequently authored and published four collections of philosophical quotes and poems, Live Knowing Life, Love Knowing Love, Pine Knowing Pain, and Shine Knowing Shame, some music with lyrics, as well as a collection of philosophical essays, Philosophic Reflections.
 How do they figure into your philosophy?